 Moreover, we need to take the shame out of unemployment.
 When good, smart people can’t find jobs, there may be steps that you can take to increase your chances of getting hired; but it’s socioeconomic forces beyond your control that are truly to blame.
 When unemployment is seen as a personal problem rather than a societal one, it drives us to wallow in isolation rather than making connections with other people—which is so often the key to both career success and happiness.

 So if you’re an unemployed recent grad, try not to beat yourself up.
 Every day, strive to let it fuel your determination to succeed rather than eroding your self-worth.
 In addition to polishing your resume, searching job boards, and getting in touch with recruiters, spend time doing the things that you love.
 Don’t let this process obscure your identity, renegotiate your self-worth, or turn your life upside-down.
 Remember that rejection is rarely personal, even when it comes in unrelenting waves.
 Someday, you’ll look back on this as a difficult but ultimately finite portion of your journey.
 Though it may feel as though the world has dropped out from beneath your feet, you are the person that you’ve always been.
 Don’t wait for a job to define your value.

-Are you following me on Facebook, Instagram, Bloglovin’ and Google+?
+Are you following Feather & Flint on Facebook, Instagram, Pinterest, Bloglovin’, Twitter, Google+, and Spotify?
 Subscribe to each channel to make sure you don’t miss a single post, whether it’s on surviving as an unemployed recent grad or traveling the world.